Skip to content

 The Five Strategic Pillars

-5. Capability Building: Workforce and Governance Capacity
+5. Capability Building: Digital operations and technical delivery

 Operational Excellence & Resilience